pran-7-5/eco_style/README.md

 Internet = starlink(available)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required).

-Bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exists but profit is coming in the way, just need four drivers.
+Bluetooth speaker = apple home pod/alexa echo studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exists but profit is coming in the way, just need four drivers.

 Phone + tab + pc in one device = samsung/microsoft rollable phone (coming soon)(reduction of electronic waste). https://youtu.be/xT9F9eW6mYI